sjtalkar/milestone2_waterwells_deepnote/doc/etl/squaring_townships.md

 * multiple disconnected polygons as in the "Township 2" example below
 * incomplete Township-Range shapes on the outer regions of the San Joaquin Valley

-When overlaying these townships boundaries on other datasets (e.g. soils dataset, crops dataset, etc.) these complex muli-polygons generate several problems:
+When overlaying these Township-Ranges boundaries on other datasets (e.g. soils dataset, crops dataset, etc.) these complex muli-polygons generate several problems:
-* data loss in townships with incomplete shapes (e.g. township 2 below)
+* data loss in Township-Ranges with incomplete shapes (e.g. township 2 below)
-* increased computation time, e.g. townships 1 and 2 below require 2 boundaries overlay instead of 1 and the data resulting from the 2 overlays need to be re-aggregated
+* increased computation time, e.g. Township-Ranges 1 and 2 below require 2 boundaries overlay instead of 1 and the data resulting from the 2 overlays need to be re-aggregated

 !["Example Townships shapes"](../images/original_townships.jpg)